LohseNeuro/Somato_Auditory_Circuits-Lohse-et-al-2021/README.md

 # REQUIREMENTS FOR RUNNING CODE

-The easiest way to use the code is simply to download the entire dropbox folder 'Lohse_et_al_2021_CodeandData' which contains the code and data: https://www.dropbox.com/sh/h4fgl583ecz9mh9/AACX_QAD8vrCIk5b9DFPDjwma?dl=0 and run the wrapperscripts.
+The easiest way to use the code is simply to download the entire dropbox folder 'Lohse_et_al_2021_CodeandData' which contains the code and data and run the wrapperscripts: https://www.dropbox.com/sh/h4fgl583ecz9mh9/AACX_QAD8vrCIk5b9DFPDjwma?dl=0.

 All code is written in Matlab 2018b.